Mardi Himal Trek

 Day 3: High Camp to Mardi Himal Base Camp and back to Badal Danda:

-We start our day early at 4:00 am for the Mardi Himal Base Camp; the round trip duration will be about 4 -5 hours of walking, taking you to and fro from the Mardi Himal Base Camp at an altitude of (4500m).
-Before reaching the base camp, the Mardi Himal viewpoint at 4200m offers breathtaking views of Annapurna South, Hiunchuli, Annapurna III, Macchapuchre, and Gandarva Chuli, base camp from here is 1:30 hours.After some rest, we reach badal danda via High Camp.
-Stay overnight in Badal Danda.
+We start our day early at 5:00 am for the Mardi Himal Base Camp; the round trip duration will be about 2 -3 hours of walking, taking you to and from the Mardi Himal Base Camp (4200m).

 Day 4: Badal Danda to Sidhing to Lumre then drive to Pokhara (off-road drive):

-Following the steep descent trail, we reach to the low camp in 45 mins.
-After 4-5 hrs of trek, we reach the sidhing village.
-After 2 hours of drive from Sidhing we will back to the Pokhara.
+Following the steep descent trail, we reach the low camp in 45 minutes.
+After 4-5 hrs of the trek, we reach the Sidhing village.
+After 2 hours of driving from Sidhing, we will go back to Pokhara.

 The trail is covered with tea houses and lodges everywhere, eliminating the need to camp outside furthermore allowing beginners and children to enjoy the trek without a slight worry.